haacked/haacked.com/_posts/archived/2012-01-14-comparing-strings-in-unit-tests.aspx.markdown

 ---
 layout: post
-title: "Comparing Strings in Unit Tests"
+title: Comparing Strings in Unit Tests
 date: 2012-01-14 -0800
 comments: true
 disqus_identifier: 18842
-categories: [tdd,code]
+categories:
+- tdd
+- code
+redirect_from: "/archive/2012/01/13/comparing-strings-in-unit-tests.aspx/"
 ---

 Suppose you have a test that needs to compare strings.
 Most test frameworks do a fine job with their default equality assertion.
 But once in a while, you get a case like this: